Meight/Project-Euler/README.md

 All performances are automatically gathered and compared in a [beautiful graph](report/graph.pdf).
 Please note that the time scale is logarithmic and in microseconds.

-## Work in progress

-F# for problem 7 is bugged; looks like the primality test lets a few non-primal numbers through at some point (10,001th is only off by about 50 prime numbers).
-Currently investigating.

-There's a problem with C++ strings in solution 8.

 # Upcoming

 ## New programming languages